tooniez/llama-recipes/end-to-end-use-cases/benchmarks/evals_synthetic_data/README.md

 ## Conclusion & Next Steps

-- Creating Evals for summarization is important
+- Creating good quality Evals for extractive summarization is challenging but important
 - Llama can be used to create evals given few samples of ground truth
 - Using simple QA to measure hallucinations can be an effective strategy to be be confident that important factual information is being verified